bxparks/rpn83p/README.md

 - TI-83 Plus Silver Edition, OS v1.19
 - TI-84 Plus Silver Edition, OS v2.55MP

-It *should* work on the TI-84 Plus, but I have not actually tested it.
+Community members have verified that it works on the TI-84 Plus.

 The following calculators are *not* supported because their internal hardware is too different: